Select the rows below to view more detail on a method

 Methods for indicator: Body Mass Index

 The questions used to define the indicator were: How tall are you without shoes?
 How much do you weigh without clothes or shoes?

 For 18 years and over, BMI is calculated as follows: BMI = weight(kg)/height(m)².
 Categories for this indicator include: underweight (BMI less than 20.0), healthy weight (BMI from 20.0 to 24.9), overweight (BMI from 25.0 to 29.9) and obese (BMI of 30.0 and over).
 Obesity was further classified into: Obesity Class I (BMI between 30.0 and 34.9), Obesity Class II (BMI between 35.0 and 39.9) and Obesity Class III (BMI of 40.0 or over).

-For 16-17 year olds, the same categories are used but are linked to international cut off points defined by sex to pass through a BMI of 16, 17, and 18.5 for underweight, 25 for overweight, and 30 for obesity at age 18 years (Cole et al. 2000; Cole et al. 2007).
+For children and adolescents, the same categories are used but they are linked to international cut off points by sex, between 2 and 18 years of age, defined to pass through a BMI of 16, 17, and 18.5 for underweight, 25 for overweight, and 30 for obesity at age 18 years (Cole et al. 2000; Cole et al. 2007).